-- The redevelopment of properties within the precinct will be challenging as the majority of the area is substantially developed, and individual lots may not have sufficient area to achieve the desired built form outcome. - The City may look to provide development incentives for land assembly within the precinct via the Local Planning Policy (North Subiaco Design Guidelines), particularly where identified heritage properties may be redeveloped whilst retaining key features of significance.
+- The redevelopment of properties within the precinct will be challenging as the majority of the area is substantially developed, and individual lots may not have sufficient area to achieve the desired built form outcome. - The City may look to provide development incentives for land assembly within the precinct via the local planning policy (North Subiaco design guidelines), particularly where identified heritage properties may be redeveloped whilst retaining key features of significance.

-Name of Area Purpose Objectives Requirements Urban Frame The purpose of the Urban Frame precinct is to provide for residential living opportunities, office/business activities and a range of complementary uses.
-To provide for a wide variety of active uses on street level which are compatible with residential and other non-active uses on upper levels.
-To allow for the development of a mix of varied but compatible land uses such as housing, offices, showrooms, amusement centres, eating establishments and appropriate industrial activities which do not generate nuisances detrimental Residential Density Code R80 are compatible with residential and other Maximum Plot Ratio Maximum plot ratio in accordance with the Scheme.
-Street Setback Buildings are to be set back from the street alignment such distance as is determined by the local government having regard to the streetscape and the building setbacks on adjacent land and in the immediate locality.
-Maximum Height Height of 3 storeys and 9.0 metres at the street interface. and appropriate industrial activities which do not generate nuisances detrimental Additional Height Maximum Additional Height maximum as per the Maximum Building Height Plan identified in Plan 2 and subject to Part 1 Section 5.3.3. to the amenity of the district or to the health, welfare and safety of its residents.
-Side Setback Nil for the height of the street interface.
-Development above the street interface shall be setback from the side boundary by not less than 3m.
-All other development standards Subject to compliance with the Scheme, City of Subiaco Local Planning Policy and the Residential Design Codes.
+Name of Area Purpose Objectives Req uirements Frame precinct is to provide for residential living opportunities, office/business activities and a range of complementary uses.
+To allow for th development mix of varied compatible la such as housi offices, shown amusement c eating establia and appropria industrial activities and such as housi offices, shown amusement c eating establia and appropria Frame precinct is to provide for residential living opportunities, office/business activities and a range of To provide for a wide variety of active uses on street level which are compatible with residential and other non-active uses on Residential density code R80 Maximum plot ratio Maximum plot ratio in accordance with the Scheme. upper levels.
+To allow for the development of a mix of varied but compatible land uses such as housing, offices, showrooms, amusement centres, Street setback Buildings are to be set back from the street alignment such distance as is determined by the local government having regard to the streetscape and the building setbacks on adjacent land and in the immediate locality. eating establishments and appropriate industrial activities which do not generate Maximum Height (All other streets) Height of 3 storeys and 9.0 metres at the street interface. nuisances detrimental to the amenity of the district or to the health, welfare and safety of its Additional height maximum local government having regard to the streetscape and the building setbacks on adjacent land and in the immediate locality.
+Height of 3 storeys and 9.0 metres at the street interface.
+Additional Height maximum as per the Maximum Building Height Plan identified in Plan 2 and subject to Part 1 Section 5.3.4.
+Subject to compliance with the Scheme, City of Subiaco All other development standards